marcellosautto/490-NotEBook/README.md

 through the implementation of intuitive and practical learning apparatuses

 # Contributors
-- Marcello: Web Application UI
+- [Marcello]: Web Application UI
-- Charleigh: Web Application UI
+- [Charleigh]: Web Application UI
-- Nikolay: Web/Desktop Application Backend
+- [Nikolay]: Web/Desktop Application Backend
-- Jude: Desktop Application UI
+- [Jude]: Desktop Application UI
-- Hector: Desktop Application UI
+- [Hector]: Desktop Application UI
-- Isaiah: Desktop Application UI
+- [Isaiah]: Desktop Application UI

 # About NotEBook
 Throughout our academic careers, we have noticed that technology has increasingly more integral in providing a complete educational experience.
 Subsequently, we set out to develop a software application which complements the integration of technology into students' academic structure.
 NotEBook accomplishes this ideology through providing an intuitive user interface accompanied by a convenient set of note-taking tools and apparatuses.

+# Concepts Exemplified
+- UI Design
+- State Management
+- Client Authentication
+- Effective use of react components to eliminate code redundency

 # Frameworks/Tools
 - .NET Windows Presentation Foundation
 - Next.js
 - Firebase
 - React-Bootstrap
+- CSS

 # Demo
 - Link

 # Features
 - Desktop/Web Access